 2012: 24 Hours After Tomorrow

-Whilst dropping off his daughter Julia (Katie Wilson) at the airport so she can return to New York for college, scientist Bill Hart (Patrick Labyorteaux) and son Nelson (Nick Afanasiev) are trying to communicate with one of his research colleagues in Iceland.
-But a series of volcanic eruptions has lead to the fracturing away of a giant glacier which begins hurtling towards the States at over 200 miles an hour not only demolishing all in its wake but causing freak weather to hit America.
-Having picked up his wife Teri (Julie McCullough) they try to make it to Julia's dorm through the extreme weather they face including huge chunks of ice which are shaved off of the glacier.
+Whilst dropping off his daughter, Julia (Katie Wilson), at the airport, so she can return to New York for college, Bill Hart (Patrick Labyorteaux - The Stranger Beside Me) and his son, Nelson (Nick Afanasiev), are trying to communicate with one of his research colleagues in Iceland.
+But a series of volcanic eruptions has led to the fracturing away of a giant glacier which begins hurtling towards the United States at over 200 miles an hour, not only demolishing all in its wake but causing freak weather to hit America.
+Having picked up his wife, Teri (Julie McCullough - Intrepid), they try to make it to Julia's dorm through the array of extreme weather, including huge chunks of ice which are shaved off of the glacier.

 "2012: Ice Age" was exactly what I expected and the only surprise was that it wasn't called "2012: 24 Hours After Tomorrow" as stating the obvious this is little more than a rip-off of "The Day After Tomorrow".
 But as I said "2012: Ice Age" is what I expected having watched plenty of these disaster movies which have been produced through The Asylum production company and so knew the acting would be as weak as the characters but not as weak as the special effects whilst the storyline ripped-off ideas from other disaster movies.
 I guess if you have never seen one of these low budget disaster movies or think every movie should be "Citizen Kane" you might end up angry at how bad it is but for many that is the appeal of this sort of movie, the enjoyment of ridiculing it.